 Yes, children 12 and under do not need a ticket.
 All children under 18 years old must be accompanied by a parent or legal guardian.
 You must be at least 18 years old to apply for tickets.

 Can I bring an antique sword or knife for appraisal?

 Yes, but please note that any swords, knives or sharp objects must be sheathed or securely wrapped to prevent injury.

 Can I bring a firearm for appraisal?

 Even if a firearm is deemed to be Antique under federal law (such as a firearm manufactured prior to 1898 and for which ammunition is no longer available or manufactured), it remains subject to the laws of the local jurisdiction.
 Possession and transport of firearms is subject to federal, state, and local laws.
 It is your responsibility to know, understand and comply with all such laws and ordinances.
-Notwithstanding anything to the contrary, Antiques Roadshow reserves the right to admit or deny any firearms, at its discretion, in consultation with local law enforcement personnel and convention center management.
+Notwithstanding anything to the contrary, ANTIQUES ROADSHOW reserves the right to admit or deny any firearms, at its discretion, in consultation with local law enforcement personnel and convention center or venue management.

 We will appraise unloaded firearms only.
 Please leave all ammunition at home, as you will not be allowed to bring it into the event.
 All firearms must be checked by security personnel before entering the event.
 Use of trigger locks is required on all firearms, where possible, and we reserve the right to attach one to your firearm while it is at the appraisal event.
 Everyone entering the event is subject to search, for any reason.

 Do you need to know what items I plan to bring to the event?

 No. Each ticket holder can bring two items.
 ANTIQUES ROADSHOW does not prescreen these items.

 Can you make recommendations about which items I should bring?